 Cells divide in order to create new cells.
-Mitosis is the process required to create a second cell.
+Mitosis is the process required to create a new cell.
 A cell that is about to divide is called a mitotic figure.

 Dividing cells are found in both normal tissues and in abnormal tissues such as cancers.
 Because cancers grow a lot faster than normal tissues, they often have many more dividing cells.
 Mitoses are also present in many reactive (non-cancerous) conditions.